nuttykomu/meme/README.md

 - [x] webpack
 - [ ] Docker (`TODO`)

 I developed メ² in order to learn the fundamentals of Vue.js and a few other technologies.
 In hindsight, I would have chosen a project with a bigger scope.
 The scope of this project was rather small so I never got the chance to use some of the more advanced features of the framework.
 While メ² was developed as a SPA, it only has a single page, so I didn't get the chance to use Vue Router to map different routes to different components.
-Furthermore, there weren't any complex interactions between different Vue components, so I didn't get the chance to use a fancy state management library like Veux or even a simple global event bus to facilitate component interactions.
+Furthermore, there weren't any complex interactions between different Vue components, so I didn't get the chance to use a fancy state management library like Vuex or even a simple global event bus to facilitate component interactions.
 Just passing props from parent to child components and emitting values back up from child to parent components sufficed for this project.

 ## Screenshot